Skip to Main Content

 IEEE Style Guidelines

-If writing for publication, be sure to check the publishers’ guidelines on citation and questions of authorship.
-If writing in academic contexts, students should follow instructors’ or supervisors’ directions.
+If writing for publication, be sure to check the publisher's guidelines on citation and questions of authorship.
+When writing in academic contexts, students should follow the directions of their instructors or supervisors.

 In-text Citation